Noise Reduction: Gates - Take Charge of What's Allowed in Your Mix

 Hold

-Once a signal has activated the gate, hold determines how long that signal remains attenuated before the release phase starts.
+Once a signal has activated the gate, the hold determines how long that signal remains attenuated before the release phase starts.
 For example, a hold value of 5ms at a range of -10dB would mean signals that fall below the threshold will remain attenuated by 10dB for 5ms.
-Hold can help retain natural decay but can also add distortion if set too long.
+Hold can help retain natural decay and add distortion if set too long.

 Look Ahead

-A proper look-ahead time is the ideal solution to clicks caused by fast attack times.
+A proper look-ahead time is an ideal solution to clicks caused by fast attack times.
 It tells the device to examine the input slightly before it enters.
-This will allow you to use shorter attack and longer release times without obstructing the signal.
-On an analog setup, look ahead will produce some output delay.
+This will allow you to use shorter attacks and longer release times without obstructing the signal.
+On an analog setup, looking ahead will produce some output delay.
 However, you can compensate for this in advanced setups.

 Key Input

-Just like a compressor, you can achieve a gate effect with an external key.
+You can achieve a gate effect like a compressor with an external key.
 For example, if you like the low-level content in one take but prefer the louder content in a second take, you can key the second take’s gate with the first take, such that the best of both pass through when they play simultaneously.
 You may want to limit the first take so that you capture its low-level content in isolation.
 Here is an example of the technique.